sneachda/match-match-project2/README.md

 *Font and Colour Scheme*

-As the total theme of this webpage is space/universe, I decided to opt out for a little bit of an unusual fonts that would meet the needs.
+As the total theme of this webpage is space/universe, I decided to opt out for a bit of an unusual fonts that would meet the needs.
 I found source online which provided me with True Font called **Tr2n**.
 I also took a font called **Orbitron** from Google Fonts.
 I believe both of them work well together.

 Colours also had to match the theme running, so I decided to use darker palette.
 With the help of [Coolors.co](https://coolors.co/2b061e-d2bf55-ffeed6-fbbfca-6d6875) webpage that generates colours which are well balanced together, I picked greys/blues/and purples.